pbauermeister/pbauermeister.github.io/content/2022-10-26-fixing-up-url-after-auth0-login.md

 5. As a result, the URL is now like:
    `https://mysite.com/mypage?a=b&code=SOMESTUFF&state=MORESTUFF`
-   You can notice an addition in the query string.
+   You can notice an addition in the query string, made by Auth0.

 **Issue #1**: The `code` and `state` fields are appended by Auth0 to the query of your `redirect_uri`.